backdrop-ops/contrib/README.md

        git checkout -b 1.x-1.x
        git push origin 1.x-1.x
        ```
-    1. Go to 'Settings' in the GitHib repo and click 'Branches' in the left
+    1. Go to 'Settings' in the GitHub repo and click 'Branches' in the left
        menu.
     1. Change the default branch from 'master' to '1.x-1.x'.
     1. Delete the 'master' branch